FAQs - School Programs

 Requests for programs can be submitted online via our request form, or by calling Tour Bookings at 416-325-0061.
 Once your request has been submitted, you will receive an e-mail to confirm the date and time of your visit.
 Call Tour Bookings at 416-325-0061 if you have any questions.

 How far in advance do I need to book?

 Book as soon as possible to ensure you are able to get your preferred date and time.
-Bookings are accepted as of August 1st for the upcoming school year.
-Request may be submitted online; however, if you wish to make a booking on short notice, please call Tour Bookings at 416-325-0061 to check for availability.
+Requests may be submitted online; however, if you wish to make a booking on short notice, please call Tour Bookings at 416-325-0061 to check for availability.

 Do you offer tours in other languages?

 Tours are offered in English and French (or bilingual) year-round.
 Please request your language preference at the time of booking.
 If you require ASL interpretation, let us know three weeks in advance so that we may accommodate your request.

 How many people can you accommodate on tour?

 Depending on the program type, the maximum number of students that may be accommodated at one time is 105 (English as a Second Language - 70).

 Do I need a certain number of chaperones for my tour?

 Two chaperones per class is recommended, but no more than a total of ten.